 - Is the payment gateway supported by your chosen eCommerce platform?

-- Always try choose a payment gateway that already has a plugin for your eCommerce platform.
+- Always try to choose a payment gateway that already has a plugin for your eCommerce platform.

 - You can view the eCommerce platforms that integrate with PayFast here.